Loading...

 Employee Certification

-This section confirms the employee reviewed the information, agreed to it, and signed the request for payroll to process.
+This section confirms the employee acknowledges the information is accurate and provides the signature needed for payroll records.

-I certify that the information provided is true, correct, and complete to the best of my knowledge.
+• I certify that the information provided is true and complete to the best of my knowledge. (required)

 • Employee Signature (required)